clusterapp/api/README.md

 }
 ```

+These requests are cached on an hourly basis.
+If you really want the non cached version, you can pass `SKIP_CACHE=true` as a parameter in the URL.
+The response will have a `fromCache` key set to true or false to tell you if the request came from a cache or not.

 #### POST `/clusters/update?userId=USER_ID&token=USER_TOKEN&clusterId=CLUSTER_ID`

 Given a JSON body of key value pairs, will update the cluster with the properties given.
 Returns the new cluster.